Tuesday, 30 December 2014

 And that's why it whizzes past at eleventy million miles an hour.

 Well, I'm 33 now, and I have decided that I want the Gibson back.
 I want to be lying on my back, chewing grass, and doing nothing but thinking about what my final words might be.
+And I have already decided how that end will be.

 I want to drunk, warm and happy, and then I want to explode.